WindJammer6/WindJammer6/README.md

 <br>

 ## List of LeetCode Questions solved
-(note to self: draw table here similar to the one in Brandon's competitive programming repo)
+(note to self: draw table here similar to the one in Brandon's competitive programming repo, talk about the leetcode python's starting template)